0xflux/Wyrm/Milestones.md

 Any item with a (L) tag is a contribution which will not be live (or requires further decision making) as this is intended to be developed as a premium or otherwise private feature.
 These will be few and far between.

-### 0.5

-1) [x] Build implant as svc, user will have to define a service name in the profile for SCM.
-   1) [x] Malleable svc name
-2) [x] Some things are still not being printed... starting with an ls on the svc?
-But then a few commands later it does...?
-3) [x] Number of downloads for staged resources
-4) [x] String stomping options on built binary
-   1) [x] Needs profile building & testing
-5) [x] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
-6) [x] Test different LTO for build time and binary size

 ### 0.5.1

 1) [ ] \n in output should put on new line (e.g. whoami /priv)